PANEL ATTORNEY QUALIFICATIONS

 between the panel attorney's decision on an issue and the

-Once an opening brief is drafted, a final draft should be
+Once an opening brief is drafted, a final draft must be

 transmitted to the staff attorney for review, discussion and